zr-tex8r/BXcalc/README.md

 the use of calc expressions.
 This package makes such uses possible.

 See the manual bxcalcize.pdf for detail.

+Note: The functionality of this package will be provided by the LaTeX kernel of the version 2020/10/01.

 bxcalcux package ― to add user-defined units to the calc syntax
 ----------------------------------------------------------------